peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public bool ReplaceSurrogates { get; }

-Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char` s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
-The default is false; an exception is thrown when such code points are encountered.
+Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive `char
+      ` s forming one Unicode code point) are each replaced with a replacement haracter (U+FFFD).
+The default is false; an exception is thrown when such ode points are encountered.

 <b>Returns:</b>